peer-review-finder/peer-review-finder.github.io/index.md

 <br><br>
 ![](images/prototype/upload-paper.png)

-Selecting "view paper" allows users to see a full abstract of a particular paper along with a linnk to download the full paper: <br><br>
+Selecting "view paper" allows users to see a full abstract of a particular paper along with a link to download the full paper: <br><br>
 ![](images/prototype/example-paper.png)
 <br><br>